lilychau1/uk-power-analytics/README.md

 For initial set-up, a one-time DAG will be performed in Airflow to initialise base data, by extracting, loading and transforming the following data:

 #### Actual power generation per generation unit
-The Actual Generation Output Per Generation Unit (B1610)  stream data (https://bmrs.elexon.co.uk/api-documentation/endpoint/datasets/B1610/stream) is published five working days after the end of the operational period, available in 30-minute intervals.
+The Actual Generation Output Per Generation Unit (B1610)  [stream data](https://bmrs.elexon.co.uk/api-documentation/endpoint/datasets/B1610/stream) is published five working days after the end of the operational period, available in 30-minute intervals.
 For example, data from 19 Mar 2024 00:15 to 20 Mar 2024 00:00 will all be published on 26 Mar 2024.

 The one-time DAG will ingest 3 days’ worth of generation data, from 4 days plus 5 days ago until current date minus 5 days, converting the data into parquet format which involves renaming and type conversion.

 #### Latest production capacity data per BM Unit
-The Installed Generation Capacity per Unit (IGCPU / B1420) data  (https://bmrs.elexon.co.uk/api-documentation/endpoint/datasets/IGCPU) is updated upon record addition or update.
+The [Installed Generation Capacity per Unit (IGCPU / B1420) data](https://bmrs.elexon.co.uk/api-documentation/endpoint/datasets/IGCPU) is updated upon record addition or update.

 The initialisation DAG extracts all existing data from the site and stores it as a parquet file in the GCS bucket and loads it to BigQuery as a separate table.

 #### Latest Power Plant Locations
-The Power Plant Locations dataset (https://osuked.github.io/Power-Station-Dictionary/attribute_sources/plant-locations/plant-locations.csv) is a one-off CSV produced by Ayrton Bourn, based on his project-defined identifier.
+The [Power Plant Locations dataset](https://osuked.github.io/Power-Station-Dictionary/attribute_sources/plant-locations/plant-locations.csv) is a one-off CSV produced by [Ayrton Bourn](https://osuked.github.io/Power-Station-Dictionary/), based on his project-defined identifier.
 The data consists of the identifier, latitude and longitude of the power station.

 Again, the initialisation DAG extracts the entire CSV from the URL and stores it as a parquet file in the GCS bucket and loads it to BigQuery as a separate table.

 #### Power Plant ID Dictionary
-The Power Plant IDs dataset (https://github.com/OSUKED/Power-Station-Dictionary/blob/main/data/dictionary/ids.csv) is a one-off CSV produced by Ayrton Bourn, matching his project-defined identifier to the corresponding Elexon’s Settlement BMU ID(s).
+The [Power Plant IDs dataset](https://github.com/OSUKED/Power-Station-Dictionary/blob/main/data/dictionary/ids.csv) is a one-off CSV produced by Ayrton Bourn, matching his project-defined identifier to the corresponding Elexon’s Settlement BMU ID(s).
 This will be used to map the above location information against a BM Unit.

 The DAG extracts the entire CSV from the URLand stores it as a parquet file, transforms it so that the unique identifier is the BMU ID and stores it as a processed parquet in the GCS bucket and loads it to BigQuery as a separate table.

 #### Fuel category mapping
-This is a self-defined mapping CSV of each fuel to either one of the following energy source categories: Clean, Fossil and Other.
+This is a self-defined mapping CSV of each fuel to either one of the following energy source categories: Clean, Fossil, Nuclear and Other.

 The initialisation DAG creates it as a CSV in the GCS bucket and loads it to BigQuery as a separate table.